Davidson4376/windows-uwp.fr-fr/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 > End Function
 > ```

-List&lt;T&gt; implémente IList&lt;T&gt;, qui apparaît comme le type Windows Runtime IVector&lt;T&gt; en JavaScript.
+List&lt;T&gt; implements IList&lt;T&gt;, which appears as the Windows Runtime type IVector&lt;T&gt; in JavaScript.

-## Déclaration d’événements
+## Declaring events

-Vous pouvez déclarer des événements à l’aide du modèle d’événement .NET Framework standard ou d’autres modèles utilisés par Windows Runtime.
-Comme .NET Framework prend en charge l’équivalence entre le délégué System.EventHandler&lt;TEventArgs&gt; et le délégué Windows Runtime EventHandler&lt;T&gt;, l’utilisation de EventHandler&lt;TEventArgs&gt; est une bonne solution pour implémenter le modèle .NET Framework standard.
-Pour en comprendre le fonctionnement, ajoutez les paires de classes suivantes au projet SampleComponent:
+You can declare events by using the standard .NET Framework event pattern or other patterns used by the Windows Runtime.
+The .NET Framework supports equivalence between the System.EventHandler&lt;TEventArgs&gt; delegate and the Windows Runtime EventHandler&lt;T&gt; delegate, so using EventHandler&lt;TEventArgs&gt; is a good way to implement the standard .NET Framework pattern.
+To see how this works, add the following pair of classes to the SampleComponent project:

 > [!div class="tabbedCodeSnippets"]
 > ```csharp